cloudchacho/taskhawk-python/docs/settings.rst

 **GOOGLE_APPLICATION_CREDENTIALS**

-Path to the Google application credentials json file
+Path to the Google application credentials json file.
+If running in Google Cloud, these is automatically managed by Google.
+If passed in explicitly, this is respected, and takes precedence.
+See `Google Cloud Auth`_ docs for further details.

-required; string; Google only
+optional; string; Google only

-**GOOGLE_PUBSUB_PROJECT_ID**
+**GOOGLE_CLOUD_PROJECT**

-Flag indicating if this is a Lambda app
+The Google Project ID that contains Pub/Sub resources.
+This is automatically interpreted based on the credentials, however it may be overridden if Pub/Sub resources live in a different project.

-required if Google Cloud Platform is used; string;
+optiona; string; Google only

 **GOOGLE_PUBSUB_READ_TIMEOUT_S**